Postal Stationery cut-outs

 Oswald Marsh cut outs

 During the same period another stamp dealer, Oswald Marsh, with a business based in Norwood SE19 was also sending out cards and covers with postal stationery cut-outs.
 Oswald Marsh is known to have been at Norwood from 1905 till 1939.
-His stamp business also including publishing.
+All the covers are franked with cut-outs from regular Post Office issue postal stationery.

 H L'Estrange Ewen produced a booklet "The Unadhesive Postage Stamps of the the UK" in 1905 in which he mentions Oswald Marsh.
 Unadhesive in this instance means postal stationery cut-outs.
 H L'Estrange Ewen was also involved in producing other philatelic publications.